robguilarr/robguilar/public/posts/evga/index.md

-# Video Games History plugged by Data
+# Video Games History explained with Pandas

 The industry of video games revenues is reaching the $173.7 billion in value, with around 2.5 billion users enjoying them worldwide, with a forecasted value of $314.40 billion by 2026 according to Mordor Intelligence.